Embedding and learning with signatures

 The linear and rectilinear embeddings (red and pink curves), which are often used in the literature, appear to give the worst results.
 These two interpolation methods do not differ much in their results, although the linear path seems to be slightly better.
-Moreover, it seems that the smaller the dimension $d$, the worse they are.
-Indeed, the linear embedding performs especially bad for the Urban Sound dataset, which is unidimensional, whereas the difference is less pronounced for the Motion Sense dataset, which has values in $\R^{12}$.
+Moreover, it seems that the smaller the dimension $d$, the worse their performance.
+Indeed, the linear embedding is especially bad for the Urban Sound dataset, which is unidimensional, whilst the difference is less pronounced for the Motion Sense dataset, which has values in $\R^{12}$.
 This bad performance can be explained by the fact that there is no guarantee that the signature transformation is unique when using the linear or rectilinear embeddings.
 Therefore, two different paths can have the same signature, without necessarily corresponding to the same class.

 On the other hand, the best embedding is the lead-lag path (green curve), followed closely by the time path (brown curve).
 The difference between these two embeddings is again most important for the Urban Sound dataset.
 For the Quick, Draw!~data, stroke paths have intermediate results, better than the linear path but still worse than the time and lead-lag paths.
 Yet stroke paths are the only embeddings in which new information, about pen jumps, is included.
 It is surprising how little impact this information seems to have on prediction accuracy.
 Note that in all of these cases, the uniqueness of the signature is ensured so it cannot explain the performance differences.